 For the latest information about travelling to Ireland visit the Government of Ireland website.

 For people living in Ireland, the advice is to avoid all non-essential travel overseas until further notice.

 A safe start when you arrive in Ireland

-You will need to self-isolate for 14 days if you arrive in Ireland from any other country.
+You will need to self-isolate if you arrive in Ireland from any other country.
 Self-isolation means staying indoors and completely avoiding contact with other people.
 Before arrival, people are asked to complete the Public Health Passenger Locator Form.
 Click here to access the form.
 The form must be handed to the border management staff upon arrival in Ireland.
 Click here for more information about travelling to Ireland.